dmorse/pscfpp/README.md

 If desired, users can use the [doxygen](<https://www.doxygen.nl/index.html>) documentation generation program to generate a local copy of the web manual.
-The resulting html pages will be installed within the docs/html subdirectory of the pscfpp/ root directory.
+The resulting html pages will be installed within the docs/html subdirectory of the pscfpp root directory.
 To do this, the doxygen application must be installed on your computer, and the directory containing the doxygen executable must be in the unix command search PATH variable.
 To generate a local copy of the web manual:

-   - Change directory (cd) to the pscfpp/ root directory
+   - Change directory (cd) to the pscfpp root directory

    - Enter "make html"